Donald Trump's war with Twitter is about much more than his anger at being fact-checked – it's a sign he's worried

 • Donald Trump to sign executive order on social media amid Twitter furore

-There were growing voices of discontent within the party, described as 'Never Trumpers', but they were drowned out by those in Trump's corner.
+There were growing voices of discontent within the party, described as "Never Trumpers", but they were drowned out by those in Trump's corner.

 "In any case, the Republicans now have little choice but to double down on their far-right vision of America, using voter suppression to eke out more wins in the Electoral College," Associate Professor Opal said.